BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_serpent_horde.md

 - **The Golden Throne** `PASSIVE`

-This throne is a banner, and the King does not suffer the normal -1 penalty in Duel rolls.
+This throne is a [banner][Banner], and the King does not suffer the normal -1 penalty in Duel rolls.

 </div>

 ---
 <div class="unitCard" markdown>

 ### HARADRIM CHIEFTAIN [50 POINTS]